 Carving out time to do something fun on a business trip is one of my all time favorite travel pastimes.
 I'll wake up early and take a walk before work or make time for an after work stroll or dinner.
 Why bother going on a trip if all you do is see the inside of the office and your hotel room?
-In March, I had a two day business trip planned to Munich.
-In this post, I'll prove that you can carve our time for fun in Munich even in the shortest of business trips while still getting your work done.
+In March, I had a two day Munich business trip planned.
+In this post, I'll prove that you can carve our time for fun even if you have as little as one day in Munich while still getting your work done.

 Marienplatz Walk in Munich